 The land use diagram and classifications depict and describe the existing and intended location, distribution, intensity, and physical character and form of the development and use of land across the city in support of General Plan policies and State of California Government Code requirements.
-The Housing Element establishes the maximum allowable residential densities appropriate at different locations within the City to accommodate the regional housing needs allocation.
-The Alameda Municipal Code and the Zoning Map shall be maintained to be consistent with the General Plan and the Housing Element and shall be used to determine the appropriate use and intensity and density of development that may be allowed on a specific parcel of land.
-For General Plan classifications, which encompass a range of zoning districts, the permissible floor area ratio is specified in the applicable zoning district and displayed as a range in the General Plan.
+The Alameda Municipal Code and the Zoning Map determine the appropriate use and intensity and density of development that may be allowed on a specific parcel of land.
+Zoning district residential density limits or floor area ratio (FAR) limits within the range provided by the General Plan classification shall be considered consistent with the General Plan.
+State mandated affordable housing density bonuses shall be calculated based upon the permissible zoning density.
 The General Plan land use classifications, include:

 Low-Density Residential: The Low-Density Residential areas support neighborhoods of predominantly single family detached homes with some multi-family residential buildings, accessory dwelling units, child care, shared living, assisted living facilities, residential care facilities, a hospital, schools, religious institutions, and home-based businesses.
-In support of General Plan affordable and fair housing policy goals, the Low Density Residential areas permit a wide variety of housing types, including multifamily housing, a limited range of neighborhood serving uses with a maximum FAR of 1.0.
+In support of General Plan affordable and fair housing policy goals, the Low Density Residential areas permit a wide variety of housing types, including multifamily housing, a limited range of neighborhood serving uses and residential densities of up to 21 units per acre.

 Medium-Density Residential: The Medium-Density Residential areas support neighborhoods characterized by a wide variety of housing types, including single family detached homes, attached courtyard homes, multifamily rental buildings, multifamily condominium buildings, shared living, assisted living and residential care facilities.
 These neighborhoods also include a variety of non-residential uses, including child care, schools, religious institutions, home-based businesses, medical offices and clinics, office buildings, and personal service businesses.
 The residential density of buildings in these areas varies from 10 to over 100 units per acre.
-In support of State and General Plan affordable housing, climate change, and transportation policy goals, the Medium Density Residential areas permit a wide variety of housing types, including multifamily housing, a wide variety of complementary commercial and neighborhood serving uses.
+In support of State and General Plan affordable housing, climate change, and transportation policy goals, the Medium Density Residential areas permit a wide variety of housing types, including multifamily housing, a wide variety of complementary commercial and neighborhood serving uses and residential densities of between 30 and 74 units per acre depending on sub area zoning designations and regional housing needs allocation requirements.